open-feature/go-sdk-contrib/tools/provider-tck/README.md

   message on a normal evaluation — plus the variant, under `@variants`, because a variant is a `SHOULD` and some backends have no such concept
 - the values most often mistaken for an absence — `false`, `0` and `""` — resolving as values
+- under `@disabled-flags`, that a flag disabled in the management system resolves to the caller's default with no error, which only a provider that evaluates locally can do at all
 - that supplying an evaluation context to an untargeted resolution is harmless, and under `@targeting` that a matching one actually reaches the backend and changes the answer
 - integer precision: 2^31 − 1 for every provider, and 2^53 − 1 under `@large-integers`